Kyaukse: Pagan era

 Kyaukse has been an important area in Myanmar history.
-It is well irrigated and lush, and has been ever since the Bagan era when it was known as the granary of the kingdom.
+It is well irrigated and lush, and has been ever since the Pagan era when it was known as the granary of the kingdom.

 King Anawrahta built numerous fortresses along his kingdom's borders, as well as along the rivers flowing within his lands.
 Tamote was one of nine fortresses along the rivers of Kyaukse region, erected because he needed protection against invasion by water.